How to Dual Boot Fedora and Windows 11

 Partitioning Windows

 With that, the next thing on the docket is to give Fedora a place to install.
-If you are dual booting with more than one drive, skip this section.
-Otherwise, to do this, first open the Disk management app in Windows, and you should see a screen that looks something like this:
+If you are dual-booting with more than one drive, skip this section.
+Otherwise, to do this, first, open the Disk Management app in Windows, and you should see a screen that looks something like this:

 Now enter the amount of space you want to give Linux (in MB) into the “Enter the amount of space to shrink in MB”.
-Make sure to not shrink it to have less than what Windows is currently using, and make sure that Windows has atleast some free space left (maybe 30-40GB or so) to give Windows some leeway after the dual boot.
+Make sure not to shrink it to have less than what Windows currently uses, and make sure that Windows has at least some free space left (maybe 30-40 GB or so) to give Windows some leeway after the dual boot.
 Do note that 1000 MB is equal to 1 GB.

-Here I gave my Linux install 128GB.
+Here, I gave my Linux install 128GB.

-Now to apply the changes click on Shrink.
-But VERY IMPORTANT: BEFORE DOING ANYTHING TO YOUR DRIVES DO MAKE SURE TO BACKUP.
+Now, to apply the changes, click on Shrink.
+But VERY IMPORTANT: BEFORE DOING ANYTHING TO YOUR DRIVES, DO MAKE SURE TO BACK UP.

 Creating a Fedora USB